-- Be authorized or not prohibited under State or local laws or regulations; - Conform to any limitations or exclusions set forth in these principles, Federal laws, terms and conditions of the Federal awards, or other governing regulations as to the types or amounts of cost items; - Be consistent with policies, regulations, and procedures that apply uniformly to both Federal awards and other activities of the governmental unit;
+- Be authorized or not prohibited under State or local laws or regulations; - Conform to any limitations or exclusions set forth in these principles, Federal laws, terms and conditions of the Federal awards, or other governing regulations as to the types or amounts of cost items; - Be consistent with policies, regulations, and procedures that apply uniformly to both Federal awards and other activities of the governmental unit; - Except as otherwise provided for, be determined in accordance with generally accepted accounting principles; - Not be included as a cost or used to meet cost sharing or matching requirements of any other Federal award;

-- Except as otherwise provided for, be determined in accordance with generally accepted accounting principles; - Not be included as a cost or used to meet cost sharing or matching requirements of any other Federal award; - Be net of all applicable credits; and - Be adequately documented.
+- Be net of all applicable credits; and - Be adequately documented.

-The LIP Cost Limits will be calculated using the data described in Appendix D (for Hospitals) and Appendix E (for FQHCs and CHDs) of this document.
-The LIP Cost Limit calculation is the total allowable expenditures less any reimbursement from Medicaid, the underinsured, or the uninsured.
+The Hospital LIP Cost Limits will be calculated using the data described in Appendix C. The LIP Cost Limit calculation is the total allowable expenditures less any reimbursement from Medicaid, the underinsured, or the uninsured.
 The reimbursement includes Medicaid claims payment for services rendered to Medicaid recipients to each provider and, for hospitals, DSH payments.
 Payments on behalf of the underinsured and uninsured are already included in the cost limit.
 The remaining amount is the Medicaid, underinsured and uninsured shortfall.
 This amount, referred to as the LIP Cost Limit, is the maximum amount a provider is eligible to receive in a LIP distribution.